Want a Volkswagen Golf GTI? Then you probably want one with the uprated Performance Pack. Jonathan Crouch takes a look.

 Market and Model

-Prices start at just over £26,000 for a three-door manual Golf GTI which is a premium of around £500 over its diesel-powered sibling, the 184PS Golf GTD.
-The Performance Pack option we're looking at here adds £995 to the standard price.
+Prices start at around £28,000 for a three-door manual Golf GTI which is a premium of around £500 over its diesel-powered sibling, the 184PS Golf GTD.
+The Performance Pack option we're looking at here adds around £1,000 to the standard price.
 Tempted by the DSG twin-clutch transmission?
-I can see why you might be although you'll need to budget £1,400 for that particular upgrade, which means that before you've started thinking about bigger alloy wheels, the Performance Pack or the Dynamic Chassis Control, you're already north of £28,000 for a five-door GTI.
-As you can see, it's fairly easy to specify one to over £30,000 where the Golf runs into the immovable object that is the BMW M135i; 306PS worth of rear-wheel drive magic from Munich that has landed a haymaker that the hot hatch division is taking some time to recover from.
-Whichever GTI version you choose, you'll get a 5.8-inch colour touch screen front and centre on the dash, a DAB digital radio, a CD player, an MDI interface for connecting iPod or MP3 player, Bluetooth telephone preparation and audio streaming and eight speakers.
+I can see why you might be although you'll need to budget around £1,500 for that particular upgrade, which means that before you've started thinking about bigger alloy wheels, the Performance Pack or the Dynamic Chassis Control, you're already be spending around £30,000 for a five-door GTI.
+As you might expect, it's fairly easy to specify one to well over £30,000 where the Golf runs into the immovable object that is the BMW M140 - then there's the £32,000 310PS AWD Golf R to consider.
+Whichever GTI version you choose, you'll get a colour touch screen front and centre on the dash, a DAB digital radio, a CD player, an MDI interface for connecting iPod or MP3 player, Bluetooth telephone preparation and audio streaming and eight speakers.

 Cost of Ownership

 The Performance Pack option has virtually no impact on efficiency and when it comes to a performance versus efficiency equation, the Golf GTI is genuinely tough to beat.
-Choose the manual gearbox and you'll manage a very respectable 47.1mpg while emitting just 139g/km.
-That's very good going for a 2.0-litre petrol engine that makes 220PS.
+Choose the manual gearbox and you'll manage around 47mpg while emitting just 148g/km.
+That's very good going for a 2.0-litre petrol engine that makes 230-245PS.
 By contrast if you wanted a little more power in the shape of a Ford Focus ST, you'd have to put up with 39.2mpg economy and 169g/km emissions.
-To put in perspective quite how impressive the Golf's efficiency is, consider that the Renaultsport Clio 200, a less powerful car that campaigns in the class below can only manage 44.8 miles from a gallon of petrol and will emit 144 grammes of CO2 for every kilometre travelled.
-So despite this Mk7 GTI being bigger and better equipped than its predecessor, it's also lighter and more efficient.
-Thanks to that MQB chassis, it manages to shave around 100kgs from the weight of its predecessor.
+To put in perspective quite how impressive the Golf's efficiency is, consider that the Renaultsport Clio 200, a less powerful car that campaigns in the class below, can only manage 44.8 miles from a gallon of petrol and will emit 144 grammes of CO2 for every kilometre travelled.
+It's all down to the fact that this Mk7 GTI is relatively light and efficient, thanks to its hi-tech MQB chassis.
 You also get fuel saving features such as stop/start and smarter aerodynamics.
-Do bear in mind that if you opt for the DSG gearbox, you will record marginally worse figures but 44.1mpg and 148g/km aren't too bad.
-That is up one VED taxation band though.
+There's no efficiency penalty if you opt for the DSG gearbox.